Finance, M.Fin.

 Mandatory preparatory boot camps and workshops help develop the necessary skills to succeed in the Asper MFin program.
 The Asper School of Business MFin has three regularly offered pass/fail auxiliary courses (X):

-- MSCI 5110 (Math Boot Camp) – online number crunching primer (challenge exam option available).
+- SCM 5110 (Math Boot Camp) – online number crunching primer (challenge exam option available).

 - MIS 5120 (Information Technology Boot Camp) – online course that provides you with the basics of common productivity software packages used in the business world, with particular focus on Excel (challenge exam option available).